Overdraft9002/Bloc-6-Gestion-de-projet/README.md

 # Bloc 6 - Direction de projets de gestion de données

-This bloc is to submit the final requirements for the data scientist certificate.
-The project was done in collaboration with four other certification candidates.
-The goal was to create and deploy and an app capable of predicting day-to-day electricty consumption in France.

 For any inquireies please contact : ymilo.certification@protonmail.com

 You will find three relevant links: